italo-souza-silva/webdev/CSS/README.md

     (...)
 ```

-**Code explanation**: Here, an CSS file named thisIsExternalCSS.css is inserted inside an HTML file.
-This way this CSS can be aplied to multiple pages with just that line.
+**Code explanation**: Here, a CSS file named thisIsExternalCSS.css is inserted inside an HTML file.
+This way this CSS file can be applied to multiple pages by just insert that line.

 ---